snipergaming134/pinkiebot-database/README.md

 # catbot-database
-A database for catbot Walkbot paths, custom configs, etc.
+A database for catbot Walkbot paths.

 Be sure to put you nav meshes into your /tf/maps/ folder.